GrapesJS/grapesjs/docs/api/style_manager.md

 ## addSector

 Add new sector to the collection.
-If the sector with the same id already exists, that one will be returned
+If the sector with the same id already exists, that one will be returned.

 ### Parameters